 Does Google have anything to say on the matter?
 They do acknowledge that negative SEO attacks happen, although not too often.

-How to stay safe: Preventing a negative SEO attack isn't something in your power, but spotting the attempt early enough to revert it is totally doable.
-To do that, you need to regularly monitor link profile growth.
-SEO SpyGlass, for example, gives you progress graphs for both the number of links in your profile, and the number of referring domains.
+Preventing a negative SEO attack isn't something in your power.
+But, if you spot the attempt early enough, you can clean up your backlink profile before the damage is done.
+To manage that, you need to regularly monitor link profile growth.
+SEO SpyGlass, for example, provides a whole range of essential webmaster tools you can use to check negative SEO, including progress graphs for both the number of links in your profile and the number of referring domains.

 The typical graphs would look something like this:

-Finally, if you do find some of the links are spammy, you can add them to a disavow file right in SEO SpyGlass.
-To do that, right-click the spammy backlink/linking domain and select Disavow (it typically makes more sense to disavow on the domain level, so make sure to select Entire domain under Disavow mode.)
+Finally, if you do find some of the links to be spammy, or you want to tidy up your backlink profile, you can add them to a disavow file, then download the file and submit it to Google's disavow tool.
+To do that, right-click the spammy backlink/linking domain and select Disavow (it typically makes more sense to disavow on the domain level, so make sure to select Entire domain under Disavow mode).
 Do the same for all unnatural links or domains you find:

 Another negative SEO technique is falsifying duplicate content.
 It involves scraping your site's content and copying it to other websites, often multiple times, sometimes even as part of the link farms discussed above.

 You probably know that Google's Panda update was designed, in part, to detect and fight content duplication.
 So when Google finds content that is duplicated across multiple sites, they will usually pick only one version to rank.
-You'd hope that Google is clever enough to identify the original source of the content, and in most cases they are...
+You'd hope that Google is clever enough to identify the original source of the content, and in most cases they are.
 Unless the scraped copy gets indexed before the original.